ManageIQ/kubeclient/README.md

  - `:ros` (default) for `RecursiveOpenStruct`
  - `:parsed` for `JSON.parse`
  - `:parsed_symbolized` for `JSON.parse(..., symbolize_names: true)`
+ - a class of your choice (this will instantiate a new instance of that class with the raw value of the response body)

 ### Watch — Receive entities updates